 2. The other concepts in these regulations are used in the sense in which they appear in the Act.

-3. In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Articles 19, 22 and 25.
+3. In these regulations, the term 'examination' also refers to 'interim or partial examination', with the exception of Articles 19, section 1, first complete sentence and 22.

 Paragraph 2 - Admission and prior education